Bruce Allen (American football): Oakland Raiders

-Allen first joined the Oakland Raiders organization in 1995.
+Allen founded GBA Sportsworld in 1985, an athlete representation and marketing company.
+He joined the Oakland Raiders organization as a senior executive in 1995, specializing in salary cap management and free agency negotiations.
 He won the George Young Executive of the Year award with the club during their AFC Championship year in 2002.

 Tampa Bay Buccaneers

-Following the 2003 season, the Tampa Bay Buccaneers released general manager Rich McKay, whose relationship with Super Bowl XXXVII-winning coach Jon Gruden had deteriorated.
+Following the 2003 season, the Tampa Bay Buccaneers gave general manager Rich McKay permission to leave the team as his relationship with Super Bowl XXXVII-winning coach Jon Gruden had deteriorated.
 The Glazer family, which owned and oversaw the Buccaneers, hired Allen to replace McKay, as Allen had previously worked with Gruden in Oakland.
 Allen immediately began looking for a more youthful team.
-This included releasing long-time Buccaneer John Lynch and allowing Warren Sapp to leave for free agency, along with drafting Auburn running back Cadillac Williams in the 2005 NFL Draft.
+This included releasing long-time Buccaneer John Lynch and allowing Warren Sapp to leave for free agency, along with drafting Auburn running back Cadillac Williams in the 2005 NFL draft.

 The Buccaneers performance during Allen's tenure was mixed.
 His first year there, the team went 5–11.
 The next year however, they were 11–5 and won the NFC South division in 2005, but went 4–12 in 2006.
 The team rebounded to a 9–7 record and another NFC South title in 2007, after which Allen had his contract extended to 2011.
 Following a second 9–7 record in 2008 and missing the playoffs after four consecutive losses in December, however, both Allen and Gruden were fired.

 Washington Redskins

-On December 17, 2009, the Washington Redskins announced that they had hired Allen as their general manager shortly after executive vice president of football operations Vinny Cerrato resigned.
+On December 17, 2009, Allen was hired as the general manager of the Washington Redskins.
 Allen's father coached the Redskins to its first Super Bowl appearance in 1972.
 Shortly after Allen joined the Redskins, Jim Zorn and his staff were fired, allowing Mike Shanahan to be hired as head coach and executive vice president of football operations.
 While Shanahan had the final say in football decisions, he and Allen split the duties of general manager, working in an arrangement similar to how Bill Belichick and Scott Pioli operated with the New England Patriots at the time.
 For the uncapped season in 2010, the League had advised all teams to not explicitly use it as a method to create cap room in the future when the salary cap would return.
 Allen and the team failed to heed the warnings of the league and did so anyway.
 As a result, Washington suffered a US$36 million salary cap penalty split between the 2012 and 2013 seasons.

-After Shanahan was fired following the 2013 season, Allen took over his role and had final say on football operations, choosing Cincinnati Bengals offensive coordinator Jay Gruden to replace Shanahan as head coach.
+After Shanahan was fired following the 2013 season, Allen had final say on football operations, hiring Cincinnati Bengals offensive coordinator Jay Gruden to replace Shanahan as head coach.
 While general manager, Allen attempted to bridge the connection between the modern Redskins and the glory years of past, include hosting golf tournaments with former players and coaches, to bringing back the gold pants that his father's team had used in the 1970s.